 Why This Matters

-The SAT Writing and Language section isn't testing whether you "sound right"—it's testing whether you can identify and apply specific grammatical principles.
-Every question on this section connects to a finite set of rules: agreement, punctuation, sentence structure, and clarity.
-The students who score highest aren't necessarily the best writers; they're the ones who recognize which rule is being tested and apply it systematically.
+The SAT Writing and Language section tests whether you can identify and apply specific grammatical principles.
+Every question connects to a finite set of rules: agreement, punctuation, sentence structure, and clarity.
+The highest-scoring students aren't necessarily the best writers; they're the ones who recognize which rule is being tested and apply it consistently.

-Here's the key insight: the SAT uses the same patterns repeatedly.
-Once you understand why a comma belongs in a certain spot or how parallel structure works, you'll spot these patterns instantly.
-Don't just memorize "use a semicolon between independent clauses"—understand that the SAT is testing whether you know what makes a clause independent in the first place.
+The SAT uses the same patterns over and over.
+Once you understand why a comma belongs in a certain spot or how parallel structure works, you'll spot these patterns quickly.
+Don't just memorize "use a semicolon between independent clauses."
+Understand that the SAT is testing whether you know what makes a clause independent in the first place.
 Master the underlying logic, and you'll handle any variation they throw at you.

 Agreement Rules